How We Collect Information from You

 Some browsers support a “Do Not Track” feature, which is intended to be a signal to websites that you do not wish to be tracked across different websites you visit.
 Our Services do not currently change the way they operate based upon detection of a Do Not Track or similar signal.
 You may, however, disable certain tracking as discussed in the “Cookies & Other Tracking Mechanisms” section above (e.g., by disabling cookies).
 You also may opt out of certain behavioral advertising by following the instructions in the “Your Choices” section below.

 - Opting out of email communications.
 Each email that is sent includes a link to a site at which recipients may unsubscribe from the email recipient list.
 In addition, BulletinHealthcare monitors responses from customers who make requests by email or telephone.
-Removal requests may be sent directly to email@example.com or by calling: (703) 483-6100.
-When requesting to unsubscribe, please provide your name, email address (the address at which you receive the email service), and the name of the association you belong to.
+Removal requests may also be sent directly to firstname.lastname@example.org or by calling: (703) 483-6100.
+When requesting to unsubscribe, please provide your name, email address (the address at which you receive the email service), and the name of the association you belong to or the email-based news briefing you receive.
 When requesting to unsubscribe via the unsubscribe website link, you may be asked to provide information about why you are unsubscribing; this information is strictly optional.

 - Opting out of behavioral advertising.
 You may opt out of many third-party ad networks.
 For example, you may go to the Digital Advertising Alliance (“DAA”) Consumer Choice Page at http://www.aboutads.info/choices/ for information about opting out of interest-based advertising and your choices regarding having information used by DAA companies.
 You may also go to the Network Advertising Initiative (“NAI”) Consumer Opt-Out Page at http://www.networkadvertising.org/choices/ for information about opting out of interest-based advertising and your choices regarding having information used by NAI members.
 Additional information is available on the DAA’s website at aboutads.info or the NAI’s website at www.networkadvertising.org.
 Opting out from one or more companies listed on the DAA Consumer Choice Page or the NAI Consumer Opt-Out Page will opt you out from those companies’ delivery of interest-based content or ads to you, but it does not mean you will no longer receive any advertising through our Services or any third-party services.
 You may continue to receive advertisements, for example, based on the particular website that you are viewing (i.e., contextually based ads).
 If your browser is configured to reject cookies when you opt out on the DAA or NAI websites, your opt out may not be effective.
 Please note that if you use multiple devices you will have to opt out on each individual device.

-BulletinHealthcare uses technology to protect members’ information from loss, misuse or alteration.
+BulletinHealthcare uses industry standard technology to protect members' information from loss, misuse or alteration.
 This information will only be shared as specified herein or as otherwise required by law.

 Additionally, we process some personal data of EU data subjects exclusively under contractual agreement with our association partners.
 For purposes of GDPR, our association partners are controllers, while we act as a data processor.
 We currently do not share EU data subject information with any subprocessors or third-parties.